Breakfast and More

-Eggs: A mainstay for breakfasts and baking at the Inn, our eggs come from our own backyard chickens, or when they’re not laying enough, we buy eggs from our housekeeper who also has backyard chickens.
+Eggs: A mainstay for breakfasts and baking at the Inn, our eggs come from our own backyard chickens, or when they’re not laying enough, we buy eggs from a local guy with local chickens.
+They’re happy chickens!

 Herbs & Produce: Many herbs (mint, basil, rosemary) and much of the produce (tomatoes, rhubarb, kale, spinach) that we use in our breakfasts come from our own gardens.
 When we need greater volume or variety, we purchase from local farmers at the Friday afternoon Ludlow Farmers’ Market.

 Butter: We purchase only Cabot Creamery butter.
 Cabot Creamery is a cooperatively-owned creamery with approximately 1200 farmer members from New England and New York.

 Cheese: Our “go to” cheese is Vermont Farmstead Cheddar, but we try to shop only Vermont cheeses when buying our goat cheese and cottage cheese too.